Budget 2021 and Philanthropy: Breakthroughs and the Disbursement Quota Consultation

 I am struck that Budget 2021 also provides a revealing testimony for the long-term sustained approach adopted by several foundations.
 It can take a generation for an issue long on the margins of the policy process to become part of the Canadian mainstream.
 We have philanthropic leaders who, for example, have been involved in childcare and early learning since the 1980s.
 Their engagement was a critical success element for the breakthroughs announced in budget 2021.
 Foundations cannot – and have never purported to – replace governments.
 Foundations can, however, play a distinctive and complementary role in providing social risk capital to address unforeseen crises, giving voice to marginalized groups, promoting civil society organizations, and supporting their long-term engagement.
 Foundations are uniquely positioned to explore “unpopular and uncharted” territory that other entities might find daunting.

-This brings me of course to the announcement for public consultation about the disbursement quota (DQ) and related tools.
+This brings me to the announcement for public consultation about the disbursement quota (DQ) and related tools.
 Under the heading “Boosting Charitable Spending in our Communities,” the government stated its intent to consult “during the coming months on increasing the disbursement quota” adding that “increasing [the DQ] would increase overall levels of expenditures by registered charities on their programs and activities in Canada….”
 I have no details yet to share about the calendar and the process for this consultation.
 I have also strongly welcomed the consultations (although I have qualms about the misleading and incorrect data on endowments and granting included in the budget document).

 PFC will fully collaborate with the Government and our civil society partners to develop an evidence-based and forward-looking framework for these discussions.
 As PFC became aware of the increasing government interest in disbursement quota, the PFC Board created a working group in early March to address this important question.
 This Working Group is chaired by Jean-Marc Chouinard from the Chagnon Foundation.
 Its other members are Leanne Burton (MakeWay), Justin Wiebe (MasterCard), Rachel Renaud (Roasters Foundation), and Claude Pinard (Saputo).
 The Working Group is drawing on the available evidence, expertise, and experience to support an informed policy process.
 What is already clear from our internal discussions is that PFC will continue to take a holistic view of the DQ.
 The DQ is but one aspect of the fundamental role of private philanthropy in promoting the public good.
 The issue goes beyond the percentage of assets to be disbursed; it also includes sustainable funding, the role, and impact of endowments in supporting the public good – ranging from immediate needs to structural challenges and future crises.
 A sound DQ policy will also require accompanying policy adjustments -winning conditions such as addressing the non-qualified donees issue- for the improved impact of philanthropic giving.